 Here’s another conical burr grinder, this time with a price of about $100.00.
 It even comes in more than one color so you can choose the one that best fits your kitchen décor.
 This one is meant to grind more at a time than some of the other models.
 In this case, you can pour in 8.5 oz of beans.

 This is a fabulous pick, too, because you can choose from 16 grinding settings and it’s electric, so you won’t wear your arm out working on your morning coffee.
 Get anywhere from Turkish fine to coarse grounds from the same machine.
 That means your coffee-making methods are unlimited provided you have the other necessary pieces of equipment.

 It grinds the coffee more slowly than most other grinders, which sounds like a negative for this machine.
 In fact, though, it’s a good thing to go slowly; there’s less heat build-up that way and the flavor of the beans will be preserved.

 #5 Breville BCG820BSSXL Smart Grinder Pro

 This coffee grinder is one of the best on the market, and it’s also one of the most expensive on the list (there are more expensive ones out there).
 You can expect to pay about $200.00 if you want to go with this one.

-This model has a whopping 60 precise settings you can use to perfect everything from your espresso to your French press coffee (remember to keep the grind medium-coarse for pour overs).
+This grinder for french press has a whopping 60 precise settings you can use to perfect everything from your espresso to your French press coffee (remember to keep the grind medium-coarse for pour-overs).
 Grind the beans directly into an air-tight storage container and you’re good for the week.